Local Renewable Energy Benefits and Resources

 Solar Power Purchase Agreements

 A Solar Power Purchase Agreement (SPPA) is a financial arrangement in which a third-party developer owns, operates, and maintains a photovoltaic (PV) system, and a customer hosts the system on its property and purchases the system's electric output for a predetermined period.
-EPA's Green Power Partnership has developed a webpage to provide information on SPPAs, how they are structured, and the benefits and challenges of implementing them.
+EPA's Green Power Partnership provides information on SPPAs, including how they are structured, and the benefits and challenges of implementing them.

 A Guide to Community Solar

 The U.S. Department of Energy’s online publication A Guide to Community Solar is designed as a resource for those who want to develop community solar projects, from community organizers or solar energy advocates to government officials or utility managers.

 Toolbox for Renewable Energy Project Development

 EPA's Green Power Partnership is working with stakeholders to identify economic and administrative barriers in the deployment of on-site renewable energy projects.
 The toolbox website examines six key issues that have important implications for developing on-site solar projects, identifies key resources, and addresses major questions and hurdles sustainability experts have identified as information gaps or obstacles in their development of new on-site solar projects.

 Local governments will find project development resources and learn from industry experts and their peers.

 Tracking the Sun 10: The Installed Price of Residential and Non-Residential Photovoltaic Systems in the United States summarizes trends in the installed price of grid-connected PV systems in the United States.

 US Department of Energy's Wind Program